Vadagon/vadagon.github.io/_posts/2018-05-10-How to start developing Chrome Extensions today.md

     "minimum_chrome_version": "50"
 }
 {% endhighlight %}
-If you don't need content scripts, for example, just delete _contentscripts_ key and all it's content.
+If you don't need content scripts, for example, just delete **content_scripts** key and all it's content.
 ## How to communicate between scripts
 Communication between extensions and their content scripts works by using message passing.
 Either side can listen for messages sent from the other end, and respond on the same channel.
 A message can contain any valid JSON object (null, boolean, number, string, array, or object).